hobbyfarm/gargantua/README.md

 - Environment Controller
 - Session Controller

-Their relationship is better illustrated with the following ERD:
+Their relationship is illustrated with the following ERD:

 ![workflow](./artifacts/diagrams/Workflow.png)